inBeat/inbeat-website/content/top-influencers/tiktok/food/singapore/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Singapore In 2023
+title: Top 10 Food TikTok Influencers In Singapore In 2024
 description: >-
-  Find top food TikTok influencers in Singapore in 2023.
-Most popular hashtags: #sgfoodie #fyp #foryou #tiktoksg.
+  Find top food TikTok influencers in Singapore in 2024.
+Most popular hashtags: #sgfoodie #fyp #foryou #dessert.
 platform: TikTok
 hits: 28
-text_top: See the top-rated TikTok accounts on inBeat.
+text_top: Identify the top-rated TikTok influencers on inBeat.
-text_bottom: inBeat aggregates 28 TikTok influencers like this in Singapore for you to collaborate.
+text_bottom: Our platform aggregates 28 TikTok influencers like this in Singapore for you to collaborate.
 profiles:
   - username: "douglasokj"
     fullname: >-